Fit Snack Subscription Box Review – July 2020

 To Wrap Up:

 Can you still get this box if you sign up today?
-Boxes ship out around the 20th of the month so it is too late to get July’s box.
+Boxes ship out around the 20th of the month (mine went out a little later than that in July) so it is too late to get July’s box.

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!